-Make an appointment with your university's careers service to ask an adviser to check over your career plan and discuss your career choices and goals for the future, if you feel you need some professional reassurance.
+Make an appointment with your university's careers service to ask an adviser to check over your career action plan and discuss your career choices and goals for the future, if you feel you need some professional reassurance.
 Discover where to find help at university.

 Finally, don't forget that career planning is a continuous process.
 Revisit and review your aims and objectives throughout your career, and don't feel constrained by the goals you've set - the structure of a career plan should help you clearly map out the route to trying something new.

 - Learn more about how to find a job.